 This GE dishwashers features silverware jets on the upper rack.
 It also features a high-temperature wash and heated dry options.
 Its normal cycle is 73 minutes long, making it one of the shortest normal cycles out of any dishwasher.

 Available at a mid-level price but with many of the features that make Whirlpool great, this is a great model to consider.
 It features a hidden control dishwasher with a sleek design and brightly finished handlebar.
 It uses a stainless steel tub, which makes it durable and quiet during operation at only 47 dBA.
 It features a 3rd rack, plus folding tines and multiple color options.
 These include white, black, fingerprint resistant sunset bronze, fingerprint resistant stainless steel, and fingerprint resistant black stainless steel.

 In addition to standard washing cycles, this model features additional options including a Plastic Items Cycle and Canning & Brewing Items Cycle.
 It also features the TotalCoverage Spray Arm and integrated WiFi capabilities.

-Also a hidden-control dishwasher with a stainless steel tub, its 45 dBA noise level is quieter than its Whirlpool competitor.
-It features only two racks, made from nylon for getting the job done.
+Also a hidden-control dishwasher with a stainless steel tub, its 42 dBA noise level is ultra quiet which is a remarkable achievement for GE Profile.
+The PDT775SYNFS features a 3rd rack.
 The multi-position tines allow the user to customize their interior washing space, while the three color options are black, white and stainless steel.

 Overall, you’d be hard pressed to find major issues with either GE or Whirlpool dishwashers.
 Whichever brand you choose is likely to leave you satisfied with your purchase for years to come.
 While GE holds the slight overall edge, both manufacturers offer high-quality machines that are rich with features to make dishwashing easier, more effective, and more enjoyable.